grade of "C" or higher is required in Composition I and II at Troy

 3. The Athletic Training Program (AT Program) accepts completed applications

-each academic year.
-Applicants applying by the April 1 deadline will receive
+1 of each academic year.
+Applicants applying by the April 1 deadline

-priority and the July 1 applicants will receive consideration only if there
+will receive priority and the July 1 applicants will receive consideration

-are slots available after the April 1 program admission process is complete.
+only if there are slots available after the April 1 program admission process

-Admission to the AT Program is selective and completed applications do not
+is complete.
+Admission to the AT Program is selective and completed

 All students must be interviewed by the Athletic Training Program Board of

-must also submit three letters of recommendation and have documented a
+applicants must also submit three letters of recommendation and have

-minimum of 40 observation hours under a certified athletic trainer prior to
+documented a minimum of 40 observation hours under a certified athletic

-University.
-Transfer students must go through the same application process
+taken at Troy University.
+Transfer students must go through the same

 6. Each student accepted into the AT Program must submit a signed agreement